 Rita Ramalho is a Lead Economist in the Public Institutions Data and Analytics Unit of the Governance Global Practice.
 The Public Institutions Unit focuses on data on government and governance patterns in developing countries to serve a wide range of users and supports a repository of key global, regional, and country analytical studies.
 Previously she was a Lead Economist in the World Bank Chief Economist's Office.
 She is currently researching the links between sovereign debt and private sector development, in particular the importance of domestic arrears for firms.
 She is part of the 2022 World Development Report team on Finance for Equitable Recovery.
-Previously she led the Global Indicators Group which houses Doing Business, Subnational Doing Business, Enterprise Surveys, Women Business and the Law, Enabling the Business of Agriculture, as well as other pilot indicator projects.
-Previously Rita Ramalho was the Manager of the joint World Bank-IFC Doing Business Report which provides objective measures of business regulations for local firms in 190 economies and selected cities at the subnational level.
-Prior to that she was the program manager of World Bank-IFC Enterprise Surveys and Women, Business and the Law project.
+Previously she led the Global Indicators Group which housed data products such as Enterprise Surveys, Women Business and the Law, Enabling the Business of Agriculture, as well as other indicator projects.
+Prior to that she was the program manager of different units in that department including Enterprise Surveys and Women, Business and the Law.
 Enterprise Surveys provide the world's most comprehensive company-level data for emerging markets and developing economies.
 Enterprise Surveys data are available on more than 131,000 firms in over 139 countries.

 Rita Ramalho holds a PhD in economics from the Massachusetts Institute of Technology.
 Her research focuses on the impact of regulation on economic variables such as growth, where she found that better business regulations can lead to more growth; the impact of regulations on female labor force participation, tax policy and entrepreneurship, labor regulations, and the size of the informal sector.
 She speaks Portuguese and is conversant in Spanish.